 Allowance for Credit Losses - Investment Securities Available for Sale: For investment securities available for sale in an unrealized loss position, the Corporation first assesses whether it intends to sell, or it is more likely than not that it will be required to sell the security before recovery of its amortized cost basis.
 If either of the criteria regarding intent or requirement to sell is met, the security's amortized cost basis is written down to fair value through earnings.
 For investment securities available for sale that do not meet the aforementioned criteria, the Corporation evaluates whether the decline in fair value has resulted from credit losses or other factors.
 In making this assessment, management considers the extent to which fair value is less than amortized cost, any changes to the rating of the security by a rating agency, and adverse conditions specifically related to the security, among other factors.
-If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security are compared to the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
-Any impairment that has not been recorded through an allowance for credit losses is recognized in other comprehensive income (loss).
+If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security are compared to the amortized cost basis of the security.
+If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
+Any impairment that has not been recorded through an allowance for credit losses is recognized in other comprehensive income.

-Changes in the allowance for credit losses are recorded as credit loss expense (or reversal).
+Changes in the allowance for credit losses are recorded as credit loss expense (or recovery).
 Losses are charged against the allowance when management believes the uncollectibility of an investment security available for sale is confirmed or when either of the criteria regarding intent or requirement to sell is met.

-Accrued interest receivable on investment securities available for sale totaled \$423 at December 31, 2023 and is excluded from the estimate of credit losses.
+Accrued interest receivable on investment securities available for sale totaled \$371 and \$425 at December 31, 2024 and 2023, respectively and is excluded from the estimate of credit losses.

 Federal Home Loan Bank (FHLB) Stock: The Bank is a member of the FHLB system.
 Members are required to own a certain amount of stock based on the level of borrowings and other factors and may invest in additional amounts.
 FHLB stock is carried at cost, classified as a restricted security, and periodically evaluated for impairment based on ultimate recovery of par value.
-FHLB stock was \$455 and \$450 at December 31, 2023 and 2022 and is include in restricted stock in the consolidated balance sheets.
-Both cash and stock dividends are reported as income in interest income - other in the consolidated statements of operations and comprehensive income (loss).
+FHLB stock was \$455 at both December 31, 2024 and 2023 and is included in restricted stock, at cost in the consolidated balance sheets.
+Both cash and stock dividends are reported as income in interest income - other in the consolidated statements of operations and comprehensive income.

 Federal Reserve Bank (FRB) Stock: The Bank is a member of its regional Federal Reserve Bank.
 FRB stock is carried at cost, classified as a restricted security, and periodically evaluated for impairment based on ultimate recovery of par value.
-FRB stock was \$480 at both December 31, 2023 and 2022 and is include in restricted stock in the consolidated balance sheets.
-Both cash and stock dividends are reported as income in interest income - other in the consolidated statements of operations and comprehensive income (loss).
+FRB stock was \$480 at both December 31, 2024 and 2023 and is included in restricted stock, at cost in the consolidated balance sheets.
+Both cash and stock dividends are reported as income in interest income - other in the consolidated statements of operations and comprehensive income.